MainakShaw/Learning-Repository/Python_Essentials_Practice/README.md

 * Reshaping arrays for different use cases.

 This practice session provides a solid foundation for further exploration of Python for data analysis, scientific computing, and more.

-**Ready to Get Started?**

-1. Save this file as `python_essentials.ipynb` inside the `Python_Essentials_Practice` folder.
-2. Open a terminal or command prompt and navigate to the directory containing this file.
-3. Run the Jupyter Notebook using the command: `jupyter notebook`
-4. Open `python_essentials.ipynb` in your browser.